 Concurrent (Dual) Enrollment Program

 VSU Concurrent (Dual) Enrollment Program lets area high school students earn college credits while still in high school.
 The courses are taught at participating high schools by high school teachers approved by VSU.
 The curricula, syllabi and tests are identical to those used at VSU.
 If the student later attends VSU, their transcripts will reflect both the college credits and earned GPA.
-The concurrent enrollment courses are transferrable to other universities and colleges as well.
+The concurrent enrollment courses are transferable to other universities and colleges as well.

 VSU students can extend the boundaries of their academic experience by participating in international study, service, intern, and field research programs practically anywhere!
 In addition to faculty-led programs, students may participate in programs offered through accredited international schools or through exchange programs.
 To find out more about what programs are offered, visit the Office of International Education.

 The VSU Honors Program provides superior learning opportunities that will challenge these young scholars to reach new levels of academic excellence.
 The Program is designed to meet the unique educational needs of VSU’s academically talented and highly motivated undergraduate students.
 Special opportunities are offered for students to acquire the skills and attitudes for intellectual growth, cultural enrichment and leadership development.

 Participants in the Honors Program have access to the Honors House, a meeting place for study/study circles, seminars, colloquia, tutorials, guest/faculty lecturers, and social activities.
 The two-story facility is equipped with a computer lab, reading/seminar room, multi-media study/meeting room and lounge.